Watch the full video review of our favorite Glass & Stainless Steel Baby Bottles and Food Storage containers here.

 You see, there’s a question about whether plastics are leaching chemicals that mimic estrogen into what we consume.
 Even BPA-free plastics have been called into question.
 Due to recently published studies on the link between plastics and early puberty in girls, we’re bringing you our take on plastic-free food and drink storage.

 These alternatives are more expensive than throw-away Tupperware and such, but they’re not going to melt in the dishwasher.
-Or give you cancer… or early boobs 😉
+Or give you cancer…or early boobs 😉

-Making the switch is a good investment, despite your mother’s attempt to talk you out of it.
+Making the switch is a good investment, despite your mother’s attempts to talk you out of it.
 Politely tell her that exposure to certain toxins is a cumulative effect.
 The whole “well you guys turned out alright” argument that we always hear actually doesn’t apply here because we won’t know what damage has been done until we look at our grandchildren, so let’s give them a fair chance by doing our best.

 Heather and I have curated a collection of our faves.
 Enjoy!